Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2026/01/how-to-create-a-good-pub-quiz/index.md

 I intend to do the same thing for the _other_ categories of my webshop.
 Create a powerful and unique _system_ that can easily take everything I make (within that category) to a higher level, making it both more automatic and more customizable.
 But because this is a lot of work, I only create one such system a year.
 My "trivia" system was simply the first one I chose, because I had already started with it years prior.

 Anyway, this allowed me to really get good at _creating the content of the quiz_.
 Because everything else (presentation, executing it, getting a PDF, etcetera) was taken care of, forever.

 This article is only about all the lessons I learned about how to **come up with better questions and make the quiz more exciting**.

 It is _not_ about how to use PowerPoint (which most providers of pub quizzes do, and I hate it), or how to crop an image, or technical presentation details like that.
+Though there's a lot to say about that, too.
+With my terrible laptop, I have to jump through quite some hoops to cut audio/video and such.
+An article for another day!

 {{% update %}}
 Anyone with a bit of computer knowledge can now use my [PQ-Trivia](https://github.com/Pandaqi/pq-trivia/) system, for free, however you like.
 If you don't understand or run into issues creating your own quiz with it, don't hesitate to contact me!
 I intend to release all other systems I create for the webshop for free, too, in the future.